Python 3 library for downloading YouTube Videos.

-This guide is only meant to cover the most basic usage of the library.
-For more detailed information, please refer to our readthedocs page.
+This guide covers the most basic usage of the library.
+For more detailed information, please refer to pytube.io.

-Pytube requires an installation of python 3.6 or greater, as well as pip.
-Pip is typically bundled with python installations, and you can find options for how to install python at https://python.org.
+Pytube requires an installation of Python 3.6 or greater, as well as pip.
+(Pip is typically bundled with Python installations.)

 $ python -m pip install pytube

-Sometime, the pypi release becomes slightly outdated.
+Sometimes, the PyPI release becomes slightly outdated.
 To install from the source with pip:

 $ python -m pip install git+https://github.com/pytube/pytube

-To download a video using the library in a script, you'll need to first import the YouTube class from the library, and pass it an argument of the video url.
+To download a video using the library in a script, you'll need to import the YouTube class from the library and pass an argument of the video URL.
 From there, you can access the streams and download them.

 >>> from pytube import YouTube >>> YouTube('https://youtu.be/2lAe1cqCOXo').streams.first().download() >>> yt = YouTube('http://youtube.com/watch?v=2lAe1cqCOXo') >>> yt.streams ... .filter(progressive=True, file_extension='mp4') ... .order_by('resolution') ... .desc() ... .first() ... .download()